-Welcome to our Best Running Hats guide which features 5 of the top technical caps for trail runners and ultrarunners.
-It’s worth wearing a hat while running for these reasons: they wick sweat away from your face and eyes, they keep your head/face/neck shaded from the sun (and also rain), and they look cool 😝.
-When buying your next running hat there are a few essential features that you’ll want to look out for.
-For a running cap to be great, it must:
+Welcome to our Best Running Hats guide which features the top technical running cap choices for all runners, including trail runners and ultra marathon runners.
+It’s worth wearing a technical running hat during your run rather than a regular hat for these reasons: they wick sweat away from your face and eyes, they keep your head/face/neck shaded from the sun (and also rain), and they look cool!
+When buying your next trail running hat there are a few essential features that you’ll want to look out for.
+For a trail running hat to be great, and be worthy of making it onto this list, it must:

 - be comfortable to wear for long durations